yivwon/yivwon/README.md

 🌷 aside from coding, I love boba, music, and animal crossing

 currently I'm working on..
-⚡ creating a medical power monitor for communities in sub-saharan Africa and rural India
 👩‍💻 making my personal portfolio!
 📎 getting good grades :c